Kaleidosium/fxBuzzly/README.md

 ##

-This project is licensed under The Unlicense, Made with 🧪 by [Kaleidosium](https://github.com/Kaleidosium).
+This (unofficial) project is licensed under The Unlicense, Made with 🧪 by [Kaleidosium](https://github.com/Kaleidosium).